Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 4. **Reschedules may only be requested by a team captain.**
    - **Do not ask for a reschedule unless it is absolutely necessary.
 The Tournament Management has the right to decline the request.**
 5. Captains are responsible for their teams' availability.
 The greater team size exists to ensure every team can provide at least four players for each match.
 If teams can not provide 3 players for a match, the match will be considered forfeited.

-## Ruleset

-### General rules

-1. It is a 3 vs 3 Team tournament.
-2. Team size is 3 member and 1 backup member in case someone from the team is missing (if the teams want one).
-3. Teams should be builded with people from the same country.
-When people missing, the team can team up with another country from the same continent (there are exceptions).
-4. Minimum team number is 16, maximum 32.
-5. No cheating.
-6. If anyone wants to join the staff write me a forum PM.
-7. Maps can be choosed like in Weezy's tournament.
-Maps will be given on Monday.

-### Game specific rules

-1. A game will be a 3 vs 3 match.
-2. Games will be hold on weekends.
-3. When two of a team are missing the game will still hold (rematches in special cases or when both teams accept it).
-4. When participants know that they cannot attend to the game, please tell it the teamleader or the staff.
-5. Participants will play without mods (NoVideo is allowed).
-6. The maps will be only ranked/approved (there are exceptions!).
-7. A staff member or me will create the game.
-When nobody of the staff is online, participants have to open the game by themselves.
-8. The leader of a team makes a screen and gives it to a staff member or me.
-Same with the multiplayerpage.

-### Tournament stages

-#### Group phase

-1. The first 5 rounds are hold in groups up to 5 teams.
-2. Victory gives 3 points and defeat 1 point.
-3. When really nobody of a team appears the team will gain -3 points.
-4. The first and second in a group are coming into the Quarterfinals.
-5. In the group phase participants' play always 3 map max.
-6. Participants can choose the date of the match by themselves until wednesday, otherwise Tournament Management will choose one.
-7. Automatic rematch when someone disconnects before the first 5 notes of a song (this means participants will replay the map).
-8. A team chooses only **1** map, in case there is a tie, participants must play the Tiebreak map.

-#### Knockout phase

-1. Map order is already given.
-2. Participants will play at 5 maps (maximum) in Quarterfinals, 7 in Semifinals, and 9 in Finals.

 [flag_BE]: /wiki/shared/flag/BE.gif "Belgium"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"